 The fluent helper is the canonical way:

-endpoints.MapPost("/products", handler) .RequirePermission(CatalogPermissions.Products.Create);The equivalent attribute form (used in older controller-based code paths):
+endpoints.MapPost("/products", handler) .RequirePermission(CatalogPermissions.Products.Create);The equivalent attribute form:

-Roles, groups, and permission aggregation
+Roles, groups, and aggregation

-- The kit’s
+- The built-in roles are

 The role-permission syncer